ScuolaNormaleSuperiore/wp-pagopa-gateway-cineca/README.md

 	- [Modalità di Integrazione](https://wiki.u-gov.it/confluence/pages/releaseview.action?pageId=329846832)
 	- [WS pago-ATENEI Applicazioni](https://wiki.u-gov.it/confluence/display/public/UGOVINT/WS+pago-ATENEI+Applicazioni)

-## Payment worflow implemented

 ## Demo
 ### Docker
-You can test the plugin using the enviroment (Wordpress + WooCommerce + wp-pagopa-gateway-cineca) included in the docker file included into this project.
+You can test the plugin using a Docker container that contains all the software components needed (Wordpress + WooCommerce + wp-pagopa-gateway-cineca).
+See this Docker file:

 ## Repository